jreveliobeya/iObeya-Logs-Analyzer/README.md

 -   **Welcome Screen**: A helpful startup dialog provides quick access to recent files and actions to load new logs, streamlining the initial workflow.
 -   **Application Icon**: Features a custom application icon for better desktop integration.
 -   **Message Navigation**: Quickly navigate between log entries of the same type directly from the details panel using "Next" and "Previous" buttons.
+-   **Full-Text Indexing**: Optionally enable full-text indexing during archive loading to enhance search capabilities within the logs.

 ## What's New in Version 7.0

 - **Smart Initial View**: To accelerate initial analysis, the application now automatically selects the top 10 most frequent message types when a log file is first loaded.
 This provides an immediate, focused view on the most active loggers.
+- **Full-Text Indexing Checkbox**: Added a checkbox in the archive selection dialog to enable or disable full-text indexing during the loading process.

 ## Gallery